Professor of Clinical Education

 An expert on elementary school, special education and online teaching

 Dr. Margo Pensavalle is a Professor of Clinical Education at the USC Rossier School of Education.
 Areas of professional expertise include elementary education, special education and educational psychology.
-Other areas of interest include interdisciplinary problem-based learning, the study of beginning teacher collegiality and collaboration among peers as a means to developing teacher leaders and professional support.
-She is currently the course lead for Human Differences in the MAT online.
-This course addresses factors influencing the teaching and learning dynamic in mainstream and special needs learning environments, from a Socio-Cultural Approach.
+Other areas of interest include interdisciplinary problem-based learning, and beginning teacher collaboration.
+She is currently the course lead for the Human Difference course and the Contexts for Educational Equity, Access and Agency course in the MAT Program.
+These courses address factors influencing the teaching and learning dynamic in learning environments, related to race, culture, gender orientation, SES and ability, from a Socio-Cultural Theoretical Approach.
+She also guides Multiple Subject Teacher Candidates through the practicum experience.